weflex/product-development-guide/Readme.md

 Meetings
 ----

-As you may noticed, the method I proposed in this guide evolved meetings.
+As you may noticed, the method I proposed in this guide involved meetings.
 There are three types of meetings in this system.